It’s winter, where produce options are limited. But there’s still much to discover.

 FOOD TRIVIA #2: What Americans call endive, the British call chicory; and what the Americans call chicory, the British call endive [source].

-This hard-to-find beauty is castelfranco chicory (photo © Good Eggs).
+Some of the chicory varieties (photo © Good Eggs).